XintSong/RMSF-net/README.md

 </div>
 including:

-1. RMSF-net.exe, an install file on Windows System.
+1. RMSF-net.exe, an installation file on Windows System.
 Run this file, and RMSF-net will be installed as a software.

 2. RMSF-net source code (web-based version).
 Source code of the web-based RMSF-net.
 This repository is its backend part.

+The detailed description of this software and its interface is in Section 5 "Accessible and user-friendly RMSF-net" of the main text.

 #### RMSF annotated pdb files